lee-hodg/crypto-oracle/README.md

 This app explores the use of Long-short term memory (LSTM) neural networks in predicting the price of the cryptocurrency Bitcoin.

+Locally you can train models and make forecasts (on a computer with enough memory and other resources to do this effectively).

+Next these can be synced to a remote database for display in the webapp (training does not occur on the web server).
+They can also easily be loaded into the `DisplayResults.ipynb` Jupyter notebook for analysis there.

 ## Project structure

 ### Notebooks